Drawing Practice: Drawing Live Subjects in Public begins April 29, 2018.

-Note that in the 2017 version of this class new lessons post post on Sundays and Wednesdays from April 30 through May 31.
+Note that in the 2017 version of this class new lessons post post on Sundays and Wednesdays.

-This is a teacher-involved class.
+This is a live class which means it’s a teacher-involved class.
 Twice a week during a 30-day period a new lesson will open.
 Each lesson includes demonstrations and handouts and covers three or four days of homework.
 I actively participate in this class answering student questions to keep you working.

 There is daily homework.
 If you are traveling during the duration of the class I recommend you wait and enroll at another time.
 This class is designed to immerse you in your drawing practice by giving you daily exercises that hone your drawing and observation skills and foster your daily drawing commitment with increasing practice times.
 Two days a week you also need to allow video viewing time before completing your homework.
 You will also need to make time for sketching in public two or more times a week.
 We will work from live subjects (with some work on still life subjects.
 We will not work from photographs).